- How it Works

 An article last December in R&D Magazine said one of the main challenges in bioprocessing beyond 2019 will be continuously delivering new, high quality therapeutics to patients .
 And to do so faster and cheaper, whilst meeting strict compliance standards.

 But as a bioprocessing engineer, you know that handling complex development procedures to reach these goals isn’t possible using traditional methods for collecting, cleaning, and analyzing data.

 For example, wasteful procedures using basic software like Excel can cost more than 52 days per scientist every year.
 And between 10-20% of development work has to be repeated because of problems relating to accessibility and unreliable data .

 Delays in research and repeated experiments add extra costs onto an already expensive process.

 And these costs and time delays don’t even need to be that large.
 Smaller expenses and hold-ups can have a significant impact if left unchecked over long periods.

-So optimising productivity is critical in your bioprocessing workflow.
+So optimizing productivity is critical in your bioprocessing workflow.
 It ensures you’re making the best use of your time and resources.
 In fact, of all the trends covered in the Annual Report and Survey of Biopharmaceutical Manufacturing by BioPlan Associates, an increase in productivity was cited as one of the most important factors .

 How experimental design can help

-Most of these challenges will not be solved until companies eliminate the bottlenecks caused by unreliable data, data handling and throughput.
+Most of these challenges will not be solved until companies eliminate the bottlenecks caused by unreliable data, data handling, and throughput.

 And they can do this using Computer-Aided Biology (CAB).